rte-france/relife/sphinx_docs/source/index.rst

     .. grid-item-card::  Contributor's guide
          :class-card: intro-card

-         Saw a typo in the documentation?
          Want to improve existing functionalities?
 The contributing guidelines will guide you through the process of improving ReLife.
+It assumes that you have Python knowledge

          +++